UnclassedPenguin/unclassedpenguin.github.io/_posts/2026-04-09-lets-talk-wms.md

 Even in Niri (and pretty much every other wm) I tend to change the keybindings to match what I learned with i3wm.
 Ctrl-shift-e to exit.
 Ctrl-Shift-q to close applications.
 It has just become so engrained in my muscle memory I don't want to learn other key combos.

 [Here](https://github.com/UnclassedPenguin/dotfiles/blob/master/niri/config.kdl){:class="randomcolor" target="_blank"}<!--_--> is a link if you'd like to check out my Niri config.
 Its fairly simple, not a ton of changes.
-I have it set up to use both Rofi and Fuzzel, and I changed some of the movement to match what I like from vim keybindings, such as going to the workspace below by using mod+j, which Niri provies the really nice option "focus-window-or-workspace-down".
+I have it set up to use both Rofi and Fuzzel, and I changed some of the movement to match what I like from vim keybindings, such as going to the workspace below by using mod+j, which Niri provides the really nice option "focus-window-or-workspace-down".
 So that if you have windows in a column, it moves down the column first, but once you reach the bottom it will push you to the workspace below.

 Overall, I am just super happy with Niri and definitely see myself using it for the forseeable future. :)